fastah/space/README.md

 ## All rights reserved

-Fastah™ is a trademark of Blackbuck Computing, Inc., a Delaware corporation.
-Contact us at support@getfastah.com.
+Fastah is a trademark of Fastah Inc. Contact us at support@getfastah.com.